Route of the Caravans: The Silk Road

 Day 03 (SAT): Darvaza/Ashgabat and join Route of the Caravans tour

-Morning after breakfast we tour the town to see how time has stood still.
-And it has.!
-Then we drive back to Ashgabat and join the main tour – this being Day 01 of the Route of the Caravans tour.
+After breakfast, we tour the town to see how time has truly stood still.
+Darvaza, meaning “gate” in Turkmen, has historically served as a key waypoint for nomadic tribes crossing the vast Karakum Desert.
+We then drive back to Ashgabat and join the main tour – beginning Day 1 of our Route of the Caravans journey.
 (B, D)

 MAIN TOUR